 Did You Know …

-In 2018/19 the organization was rebranded to Senior Support Services (CPHC).
-In effect the new logo/branding is a greater representation of who we are and what we do.
+In 2019/20 the organization was rebranded as Senior Support Services (CPHC).
+The new logo/branding is a greater representation of who we are and what we do.

 2019/20 was our first fiscal year under a centralized model of service delivery with all staff and coordination of services/programs centralized in Brockville.
 This was a successful transition, with minimal disruption of our service and program delivery while placing us in a better financial position with a reduction of our overhead/operating expenses.